 One Community is maximizing sustainable living access through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:

-Shivarama Krishna Revanuru (Mechanical Engineer) continued working on the Duplicable City Center design.
+Shivarama Krishna Revanuru (Mechanical Engineer) continued work on the Duplicable City Center design.
 He focused on understanding how to structure and write the report, followed by collecting relevant data and documents.
 Updates were made to the report based on the given requirements, along with incorporating feedback received from Jae and team members, resulting in revisions to content and organization.
 This open source Duplicable City Center project is maximizing sustainable living access.
 The images below illustrate aspects of this work.

 One Community is maximizing sustainable living access through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity:

 This week, the core team continued working on the Master Tools, Equipment, and Materials/Supplies List for the Large-scale Garden, Botanical Garden, and other Highest Good Food components.
 They completed individual tool listings for the Metal Shop and Wood Shop and added supporting images.
-They verified alignment between the Master Tools, Equipment, Materials/Supplies list and shop-specific documents including the Automotive Shop, General Storage Inventory, Metal Shop, and Wood Shop.
-They updated terminology by replacing “Dremel tool” with “Rotary Tool” across all shop and master documents and corrected inconsistencies in wrench descriptions.
+The team verified alignment between the Master Tools, Equipment, Materials/Supplies list and shop-specific documents including the Automotive Shop, General Storage Inventory, Metal Shop, and Wood Shop.
+They also updated terminology by replacing “Dremel tool” with “Rotary Tool” across all shop and master documents and corrected inconsistencies in wrench descriptions.
 Their efforts contribute to One Community’s mission of maximizing sustainable living access through open-source collaboration, ecologically responsible innovation, and a focus on long-term global development.
 The collage displayed below portrays the team’s efforts and achievements for the week.

-Chelsea Mariah Stellmach (Project Manager) continued working on the Transition Food Self-sufficiency food and inventory tracking software plans.
+Chelsea Mariah Stellmach (Project Manager) continued work on the Transition Food Self-sufficiency food and inventory tracking software plans.
 She communicated with developers to close out this stage of the project by confirming task ownership and identifying one task that had not been started along with others needing updates to reflect work-in-progress and testing statuses.
 She also reached out to Jae regarding the next phase and connected with a resource to support end-to-end test development for refining features before merging.
 These contributions support maximizing sustainable living access by strengthening both technical execution and design alignment across the platform.
 See the collage below for this week’s progress.

-Jay Nair (BIM Designer) continued working on the Aquapini and Walipini Planting and Harvesting documents.
+Jay Nair (BIM Designer) continued work on the Aquapini and Walipini Planting and Harvesting documents.
 He created the Greenhouse Lighting Calculator Version 1 developer handoff document to support development of a lighting energy calculation tool.
-He outlined project requirements, calculation logic, inputs and outputs, and workflow expectations to guide developers in building a functional calculator for greenhouse lighting analysis.
+Jay also outlined project requirements, calculation logic, inputs and outputs, and workflow expectations to guide developers in building a functional calculator for greenhouse lighting analysis.
 These updates improve the stability and adaptability of shared systems, supporting the broader goal of maximizing sustainable living access.
 See the collage below portraying the work done this week.

-Prudhvi Marpina (Data Analyst) supported Highest Good Food website development, Highest Good Network software development, marketing, and administration activities.
-He supported Highest Good Food website development, marketing, and administration activities.
+Prudhvi Marpina (Data Analyst) continued supporting the Highest Good Food website development, Highest Good Network software development, marketing, and administration activities.
 He updated the Food Bars page with corrections, refined content and code, and removed incorrect elements to align with required structure.
-He also updated the Food Procurement and Storage page using source document corrections, managed BlueSky post creation, updated analytics using Buffer data, and supported administration by updating the weekly blog and providing feedback on team work.
+Prudhvi also updated the Food Procurement and Storage page using source document corrections, managed BlueSky post creation, updated analytics using Buffer data, and supported administration by updating the weekly blog and providing feedback on team work.
 This work supports One Community’s mission of maximizing sustainable living access.
 See below for images showcasing his work.

 Rajeshwari Bhirud (Administrator) continued working on the Highest Good Food initiative.
 She contributed to administrative and web design tasks for the Open Source Climate Battery Design project.
 She completed Blog #682, reviewed team updates, organized content for publication, and supported weekly documentation.
-She also finalized the Climate Battery blog by incorporating feedback on links and spacing, adjusting formula formatting, and adding accurate SEO keywords to images.
+Rajeshwari also finalized the Climate Battery blog by incorporating feedback on links and spacing, adjusting formula formatting, and adding accurate SEO keywords to images.
 These updates improve the stability and adaptability of shared systems, supporting the broader goal of maximizing sustainable living access.
 See below for images showcasing his work.

 One Community is maximizing sustainable living access through Highest Good energy that is more sustainable, resilient, supports self-sufficiency and includes solar, wind, hydro and more:

 This week, the core team continued contributing to the Highest Good Energy initiative.
-They reviewed Vermiculture Bathroom documents and Highest Good Energy report graphs to improve consistency and clarity.
+They reviewed the Vermiculture Bathroom documents and Highest Good Energy report graphs to improve consistency and clarity.
 They updated sections related to frame construction and ventilation and evaluated graph usage by recommending additional visuals and removal of duplicate representations.
-They also reviewed the climate battery feedback video and prepared for evaluation of the updated page.
+The team also reviewed the climate battery feedback video and prepared for evaluation of the updated page.
 This work contributes to maximizing sustainable living access, as shown in the images below.

 Shameera Musthafa (Data Analyst) contributed to the Highest Good Energy initiative.
 She supported administration and PR review activities by coordinating workflows, reviewing team outputs, and providing feedback to ensure clarity and consistency.
-She organized project images, created collages, finalized blog-related content, contributed to energy report pages and visualizations, and supported hiring by conducting interviews and evaluating candidates.
+Shameera also organized project images, created collages, finalized blog-related content, contributed to energy report pages and visualizations, and supported hiring by conducting interviews and evaluating candidates.
 This work project plays a key role in maximizing sustainable living access.
 See below for images showcasing her work.

 One Community is maximizing sustainable living access through Highest Good education that is for all ages, applicable in any environment, adaptable to individual needs, far exceeds traditional education standards, and more fun for both the teachers and the students.
 This component of One Community is about 95% complete with only the Open Source School Licensing and Ultimate Classroom construction and assembly details remaining to be finished.
 We’ll report on the final two elements to be finished as we develop them.